Redut: Nationalization of Redut

-After this event, remaining Redut contractors got invited to their base in Kubinka and were offered contracts by the Russian MoD, to serve officially in the Russian Armed Forces.
+After this event, remaining Redut contractors were invited to their base in Kubinka and were offered contracts by the Russian MoD, to serve officially in the Russian Armed Forces.
 As claimed by one of Redut's former commanders, that is why Redut is completely controlled and effectively reformed by the Russian MoD.
 Despite the heavy casualties, Redut PMC grew sharply to around 7,000 soldiers in 2023, in part due to recruitment of prisoners and labor migrants from e.g. CIS states.
 At this time, Redut became one of the MoD's main recruiting projects for mercenary formations.
 In early 2023, Redut and the UDV held a congress in Russian-occupied Mariupol, where more than 450 fighters and officers announced that all Russian "volunteer" militias were going to be merged into a so-called "Russian Volunteer Corps", for which Redut serves as the parent company.
 The document establishing the corps was signed by retired GRU Colonel Aleksei Kondratyev.